common-workflow-language/common-workflow-language/README.md

 This repo holds in-development draft description of the specification being developed on the [Common Workflow Language mailing list](https://groups.google.com/forum/#!forum/common-workflow-language).

-CWL is an informal task force consisting of people from various organizations that have an interest in portability of bioinformatics workflows.
-The goal is to specify a way to describe bioinformatics tools and workflows that is powerful, easy to use and allows for portability of tools/workflows and reproducibility of runs.
+The Common Workflow Language (CWL) is an informal, multi-vendor working group consisting of various organizations and individuals that have an interest in portability of data analysis workflows.
+Our goal is to create specifications that enable data scientists to describe analysis tools and workflows that are powerful, easy to use, portable, and support reproducibility.

+CWL can be used to describe workflows for a variety of areas such as:

+* Data-intensive science, such as Bioinformatics, Chemistry, Physics, Astronomy
+* Log analysis
+* Data mining
+* Extract, Transform and Load (ETL) systems
+* Photo and video processing

+Map-Reduce jobs (as popularized by Hadoop) can be implemented in CWL, while CWL can easily express workflows that are awkward or impossible with Map-Reduce.

 Please be aware that Common Workflow Language is still under heavy development and that the following draft specification documents are likely to contain